 Please note: Dr. Upton is answering as an individual allergist and her answers do not constitute an official position of her affiliated organizations.
 Her responses are for informational purposes only and do not constitute specific medical advice, recommendations, diagnosis, or treatment.
 Please talk to your doctor about any concerns or questions you may have regarding your own health or the health of your child.

-This month she answers your questions about Oral Allergy Syndrome/Pollen Food Syndrome.
+This month she answers your questions about Oral Allergy Syndrome/Pollen Food Allergy Syndrome.

-Oral Allergy Syndrome (OAS), now usually called Pollen Food Syndrome (PFS) is considered a type of food allergy in which allergic symptoms can result from the proteins in certain fresh fruits or vegetables, and/or nuts which have a structure similar to those in pollen.
-People with PFS are allergic to pollen.
+Oral Allergy Syndrome (OAS), now usually called Pollen Food Allergy Syndrome (PFAS) is considered a type of food allergy in which allergic symptoms can result from the proteins in certain fresh fruits or vegetables, and/or nuts which have a structure similar to those in pollen.
+People with PFAS are allergic to pollen.
 Sometimes the pollen allergy is mild and the person is not aware of it.

-The diagnosis is made in people with symptoms of PFS who also have positive allergy tests to pollen – see below for the symptoms of PFS.
+The diagnosis is made in people with symptoms of PFAS who also have positive allergy tests to pollen – see below for the symptoms of PFAS.
 Usually there are positive skin prick tests to the fresh fruits or vegetables which cause symptoms.

-2. What are the symptoms of OAS/PFS?
+2. What are the symptoms of OAS/PFAS?
 Can the symptoms lead to anaphylaxis?

 There are also factors which increase the chances for a more severe reaction in general, such as eating a larger amount of the food, exercising after eating a particular food, being sick or feverish, or taking non-steroidal anti-inflammatory medications (such as ibuprofen).